aarron-lee/simple-ryzen-tdp/README.md

 The script assumes you already have ryzenadj installed.
 If not, you will need to compile a ryzenadj binary, see [ryzenadj readme](https://github.com/FlyGoat/RyzenAdj#installation).
 You could also try downloading a ryzenadj binary (e.g. [here](https://github.com/ShadowBlip/HandyPT/blob/af496071600d44f24bf36cdc087c18fc1b1865da/bin/ryzenadj)), but I take no responsibility for whether it works or not.

+Note, for 6800u chipsets, you may need to add `iomem=relaxed` as a boot parameter for ryzenadj to work, see github issue [here](https://github.com/FlyGoat/RyzenAdj/issues/210) for discussion.

 usage as follows:

 ```bash